 So, what exclusive features do you need to jump in on the VoD bandwagon?
 Well, although free VoD platforms like YouTube help you monetize our content, you would require a professional online video platform to help promote your brand name, market and monetize your VoD content.
 The popular B2C video hosting platforms and social media often fail to meet the standards of professional broadcasters dealing with a high volume of media assets.
 Enterprises need business-grade video hosting platforms to grow their brand and online video platforms like Muvi provide an end-to-end OTT streaming solution to businesses of such kind.

 Here are a few benefits of using an Enterprise-grade video streaming service:

-- White Label Streaming Service – Using a white label streaming service enables you to use your logo, brand colors, etc that reflect your brand persona.
+- White Label Streaming Service – Using a White label VOD platform enables you to use your logo, brand colors, etc that reflect your brand persona.
 A VoD platform should be able to build a brand name for itself and this is where free video hosting sites like YouTube fail to cut the mustard for most content creators.

 - Adaptive Bitrate Streaming– The functionality to ensure that the best quality video streams are getting delivered to your customer is of immense importance for a video streaming platform.
 This is possible only through ABR-enabled video streaming– so make sure your streaming service provider supports ABR technology.

 - Encoding and Transcoding tools– Encoding and transcoding are essential functions performed by the video hosting solutions to compress and decompress your video into variable renditions for smooth playback on various devices.
 We recommend looking for a solution that has cloud video transcoding capabilities for VOD content to reach users with different screens and varying internet speeds without any hassles.